HyperDbg/HyperDbg/CONTRIBUTING.md

 - Adding an assembler to the project
 - Enhancing HyperDbg's [Transparent Mode](https://docs.hyperdbg.org/using-hyperdbg/prerequisites/operation-modes#transparent-mode), especially anti-hypervisor methods
 - Making a SoftICE-style GUI
+- Enhancing and adding more features to the ['.pe'](https://docs.hyperdbg.org/commands/meta-commands/.pe) command
 - Anything else you might find interesting ;)

 This list will be updated frequently.